Hello. I’m a copywriter.

 10. A ghostwriter (same amount of work, but we make sure we get our credit)

-This is just a tip of the iceberg.
-I could go into exceptions, nuances, emerging media, tech, and all the other “it depends” situations, but we would be here all day.
+This is just the tip of the iceberg.
+I could go into exceptions, nuances, tech, voice/tone, and all the other “it depends” situations, but we would be here all day.